T Minus 72 Hours – Managing Breach Notification Under the GDPR

 The first step in preparing to meet the 72-hour reporting requirement is to understand the timeline of a breach in this framework.
 The text of Article 33 makes clear that notification to regulators within 72 hours is triggered by the controller’s awareness of a personal data breach (“PDB”) – not by the occurrence of the breach itself.
 The draft WP29 guidance interprets the term “aware” as “a reasonable degree of certainty that a security incident has occurred that has led to personal data being compromised.”
 The WP29 says that controllers may “undertake a short period of investigation” to determine whether a PDB has occurred and perform a risk assessment, but the 72-hour notification requirement is triggered as soon as the controller establishes “with a reasonable degree of certainty” that a PDB has occurred and that the conditions of Article 33(1) have been met.
 In some cases, this means that the controller may not be able to complete forensic analysis prior to triggering the 72-hour window.
 The WP29 suggests that this type of “more detailed” investigation can follow later, although it should not interfere with the 72-hour notification window.

-Importantly, the WP29 takes the position that a controller is deemed to be aware of a PDB whenever its processor becomes aware of it.
-(It should be noted, however, that the text of GDPR Article 33(2) itself does not expressly support this conservative interpretation).
-Thus, according to the WP29, if the controller does not hear about a breach from its processor until 70 hours have passed from the time of awareness, the controller arguably has only two hours to report to the relevant supervisory authority.
-For this reason, it will be essential to require processors by contract to notify the controller of any actual or suspected PDBs as soon as possible, as discussed below.
+The WP29 takes the position that a controller is deemed to be aware of a PDB whenever its processor informs it of the PDB.* Nonetheless, it will be important to require processors by contract to notify the controller of any actual or suspected PDBs as soon as possible, as discussed below.

 In reality, whether an incident is clearly a PDB or requires further investigation, it will be important for controllers to implement reporting procedures for personnel who identify or receive notice of possible PDBs.
 The procedures should require incidents to be reported immediately, and should designate a single group or person to be responsible for receiving initial reports and funneling these reports to counsel or other compliance personnel.
 Likewise, controllers may need to put in place a reporting structure that ensures counsel or other relevant compliance personnel are kept up to date about factual developments when investigating possible PDBs.
 Both of these goals could be accomplished by establishing a generic email address that is distributed to a group of relevant stakeholders that includes counsel and/or compliance personnel.
 Establishing a generic email address could also help comply with the WP29’s recommendation to direct all information concerning security-related events to “a responsible person or persons with the task of addressing incidents, establishing the existence of a breach and assessing risk.”